-Write a letter to a friend in another town and invite him or her to your school concert.
-Give your friend information on what the concert is about, what time it will start, on what date and where your school is situated.
-You will also need to plan your writing • Write a rough draft • Ask a friend to edit the draft • Revise your text and make the necessary corrections • Then write it neatly in your book.
+Write a letter to a friend in another town and invite him or her to your school Ferm 2 - Week 1-2 concert.
+Give your friend information on what the concert is about, what time et's write it will start, on what date and where your school is situated.
+You will also need to give your friend directions.
+You will write these on the next page.
+Write the date here Write a suitable greeting or salutation.

 Write your ending here.
 Write your name here.